The internet and social media have been rife with comments from iPhone users challenging others to say ’17’ to Siri and then see what happens.

-Much like a similar controversy a few years ago, with people encouraged to say ‘108’ for fun, neither numbers are something you should speak for the hell of it.
+Much like a similar controversy a few years ago, with people encouraged to say ‘108’ for fun, neither of the numbers is something you should speak for the hell of it.

 Why?
 Because your iPhone will immediately call the local emergency services.